GrayTown/xcparaglidinggame/README.md

 # xcparaglidinggame
 XC Paragliding Game.
 ------------------------
+My mission is to give you the feeling of travel that paragliding can give you.
+Landscapes change below, and small towns float beneath you.
+Just feel it.

+I need help from artists.
+Or donations to pay for drawings and arts.

 This project is my first attempt to work on a remaster of a wonderful game, the paraglider buddy.
 Completely free and with respect to the creator of the original.
 Author of original game Cristof.A
 <br>